-Sandoval County is a public service organization responsible for providing taxpayers with quality services in a safe and timely manner.
+Policy Sandoval County is a public service organization responsible for providing taxpayers with quality services in a safe and timely manner.
 The ability to do so is directly dependent upon all County employees' attendance and work performance.
 When an employee is absent from work, it adversely impacts coworkers, the workflow within the department, and the delivery of services to taxpayers.
 Excellent attendance is an expectation of all employees of Sandoval County.
 Sandoval County recognizes that regular attendance promotes higher staff morale and fair workload allocation.
 To that end, the Attendance policy is intended to provide the basis for a consistent and equitable approach toward the management of attendance.

-Unauthorized Leave / Absent without Leave

-Any scheduled hours of work missed without prior permission or a reasonable excuse, as determined at the discretion of the County, shall be considered an unauthorized absence.
+Unauthorized Leave / Absent without Leave Any scheduled hours of work missed without prior permission or a reasonable excuse, as determined at the discretion of the County, shall be considered an unauthorized absence.
 This includes tardiness for work, time used in excess of allowed for lunch or breaks, and early departure from work.
 Any appearance at work that is in violation of County or department policy governing readiness for work shall be considered to be unauthorized leave without pay.
 Any unauthorized leave of absence or without leave shall be subject to disciplinary action up to and including termination.
 Any employee on unauthorized leave is required to utilize the employee's available accrued leave balances, but the leave time shall remain designated as an unauthorized absence and the employee shall be subject to disciplinary action.
+An employee on unauthorized leave for an injury or illness shall first exhaust all available and applicable leave, including sick leave, compensatory time, administrative leave days, personal holidays and annual leave before being on unpaid leave.
+An employee on unauthorized leave for a non-medical situation shall first exhaust all available and applicable leave, administrative days, and personal days before being on unpaid leave.
 An employee on unauthorized leave shall not accrue leave during any unauthorized leave period.

-Authorized Leave

-Any approved absence, which utilizes accrued annual, PTO, or sick leave for which the employee has provided justification and that is approved by the Department Director, Elected Official, or designee.

-Excessive Absenteeism

-Unauthorized absenteeism creates the following workplace hardships and may result in disciplinary action up to and including termination:

-- Reduced productivity

-- Missed deadlines

-- Delayed services/deliverables

-- Errors or an inferior work product

-- Work being reassigned to coworkers

-Excessive absenteeism may be shown by the ranking of employees in order of attendance and showing that the employee of note is far behind the middle or norm, or as defined by department standard operating procedures (SOPs).

-Expectations